ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 Spark code is converted to jobs, which consist of stages, which consist of tasks.
 Tasks run on a single CPU core and operate on a single partition.

 If there are too many partitions running, repartitioning can be used to run everything faster.
-This comes at a cost, as repartitioning
+This comes at a cost, as repartitioning is slow.
+This sends data over the network.

+Another